by PJ Regnier

 The wolf’s rhythm slinks over the ground.

-And as I release the arrow a thought passes through my mind: the energy feels off
+And as I release the arrow a thought passes through my mind: the energy feels off.

 Not animal.